schulzi66/ng-overlay-container/README.md

  * Opens an popover relative to the {@param origin} with the provided {@param content}.
  * @param T The data passed into the container to be available in the embedded e.g. component
  * @param R The response data type returned from the afterClosed$ observable when calling close(data?: R)
- * @param origin The origin to which the popover is attached
+ * @param origin The origin to which the popover is attached.
+If the overlay can't be displayed on the screen, fallback positions are used.
  * @param content The dynamic content to be rendered: 'template' | 'component' | 'text'
  * @param data Any data that is needed in the rendered e.g. component accessible from the component constructor via the NgPopoverRef (DI)
  * @param configuration Any custom overlay configuration